ChristianSi/lytspel/README.md

     O'Neel» ‹O'Connor, O'Neil›.
 The capitalized «O'» is spoken /oU/ (as in «boat»).
 Of course, proper names can be spelled as they please, so many names won't be regularized according to the Lytspel rules.
-  * In the nonstandard expression «y'aul» ‹y'all›, short for «iu aul» ‹you all›, Lytspel recommends placing the contraction marker in front of the stressed vowel, thus also marking the original word boundary.
+  * In the nonstandard expression ‹y'all›, short for «iu all» ‹you all›, the contraction marker is placed in front of the stressed vowel, marking the original word boundary.
   * In a few cases, words are contracted by eliminating a syllable or a sound for brevity or for literary effect.
 In these cases, Lytspel recommends placing a contraction marker before the final consonant in